JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Revoke-MgDeviceAppMgtMobileAppUserStatusesAppMicrosoftGraphIoVppAppLicense.md

 ALIASES

-### Revoke-MgDeviceAppManagementMobileAppUserStatusesAppMicrosoftGraphIoVppAppLicense

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IPaths1IgnxduDeviceappmanagementMobileappsMobileappIdUserstatusesUserappinstallstatusIdAppMicrosoftGraphIosvppappMicrosoftGraphRevokealllicensesPostRequestbodyContentApplicationJsonSchema>: .
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[NotifyManagedDevices <Boolean?>]`:

 INPUTOBJECT <IDevicesCorporateManagementIdentity>: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: key: id of androidManagedAppProtection